qurbat/hxh/_posts/2020-07-04-for-walls of jamia.markdown

 ---
 layout: post
-description: "For the walls of jamia"
+description: "FOR THE WALLS OF JAMIA"
 date:   2020-07-05 13:20:03 +0530
 categories: haikus
 ---